Padres rally from late 6-run deficit, beat Dodgers 8-7 in 11

 This high-intensity series even had more drama between games.

-Dodgers starter Trevor Bauer got on social media to question whether Tatís peeked back at the catcher’s signal in the sixth inning before hitting his second home run Saturday.
-Bauer said he’s fine with Tatís’ homer celebrations, but possibly stealing signs is “the type of stuff that would get you hit in other games.”
+Dodgers starter Trevor Bauer got on social media to question whether Tatís peeked back at the catcher’s signal before his second homer Saturday.
+Bauer warned that stealing signs is “the type of stuff that would get you hit in other games.”

 Bauer also quote-tweeted a video of the incident with a message to Tatís: “If you need to know what pitch is coming that badly, just ask daddy nicely.”